samnoh/UoA_JWPlayer/README.md

 # UoA_JWPlayer

 Some people prefer watching recordings online over downloading.
-Unfortunately, JWPlayer for UoA is quite outdated.
+Unfortunately, JWPlayer for University of Auckland is quite outdated.

 I have made some improvements of UX with a really simple Userscript.